lyu-ai/agentok/website/docs/tutorials/human-in-loop/index.md

 ## Steps to Create a New Workflow

-### Initialize a New Flow
+### Initialize a New Autoflow

 Begin by signing into FlowGen.
-Once logged in, opt for the 'Build from Scratch' option to establish a new Flow.
+Once logged in, opt for the 'Build from Scratch' option to establish a new Autoflow.

 ### Orchestrating Your Workflow